Contact Us Today 01642 716680

 The pricing of a penetration test is not a one-size-fits-all situation.
 It’s a process influenced by numerous variables including the scope of the test, the complexity of the systems in question and the types of tools and methods required.
 Other considerations include the size and type of your business, the industry you operate in, the regulatory compliance needs and specific reporting requirements.

 Several key factors determine the cost of a penetration test.
-The expertise needed to conduct the testing is a significant aspect – more experienced and certified professionals will nearly always command a higher rate.
+The expertise needed to conduct the testing is a significant aspect – more experienced and certified professionals familiar with techniques such as Fuzzing and Footprinting will nearly always command a higher rate.
 The scope of the test also has a significant impact, as it dictates the amount of time and resources required to thoroughly assess the systems.
 Additionally, the urgency of the test, whether it’s a standard or a highly specialised assessment, and the geographical location (Meaning on-site, remote or hybrid) where the testing will take place, all contribute to the penetration testing price.

 A key list of Penetration Testing cost factors has been provided below: